Project-Voltron/voltron/docs/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+For more information on deploying to various services, please check the Docusaurus [documentation](https://v2.docusaurus.io/docs/deployment).